-- Read the operator's manual and follow all safety instructions. - Do NOT allow untrained persons to operate the machine. - Review these safety instructions with all Operators every year. - · Ensure that all safety signs are installed and legible. - Ensure that everyone is clear of the machine before starting the engine and during its operation. - Keep riders off of the machine. - Keep all shields in place and stay clear of moving parts. - Disengage the header drive, put the transmission in Neutral and wait for all movement to stop before leaving the operator's position. - Stop the engine and remove the key from the ignition before servicing, adjusting, lubricating, cleaning, or unplugging the machine. - Engage the safety locks to prevent the lowering of the header or the reel before servicing the header when it is in the raised position. - Use a slow moving vehicle emblem and flashing warning lights when operating on roadways unless prohibited by law.
+- Read the operator's manual and follow all safety instructions. - Do NOT allow untrained persons to operate the machine. - Review these safety instructions with all Operators every year. - Ensure that all safety signs are installed and are legible. - Ensure that bystanders are clear of the machine before you start the engine.
+Keep bystanders clear of the machine while it is operating. - Keep riders off of the machine. - Keep all shields in place and stay clear of any moving parts. - Disengage the header drive, put the transmission in Neutral, and wait for all movement to stop before you leave the operator's seat. - Stop the engine and remove the key from the ignition before you service, adjust, lubricate, clean, or unplug the machine. - Engage the safety locks to prevent the header or the reel from falling before you service the header when it is in the raised position. - Use a slow moving vehicle emblem and activate the flashing warning lights when you operate the windrower on public roadways, unless doing so is prohibited by law.

-- The machine will move if the steering wheel is turned while the engine is running. - Steering response is the opposite of what is normally expected when backing up the machine.
-Turn the bottom of the steering wheel in the direction you want to go. - Always move the ground speed lever to the slow end of the range before shifting the high-low speed control. - To prevent machine runaway: stop the engine and remove the key from the ignition before servicing, adjusting, lubricating, cleaning, or unplugging the machine, or before performing maintenance or service on the steering linkage or neutral interlock system. - Refer to the windrower and header operator's manuals for inspection and maintenance instructions.
+- The machine will move if the steering wheel is turned while the engine is running. - Steering response is the opposite of what is normally expected when you are backing up the machine.
+Turn the bottom of the steering wheel in the direction in which you want to go. - Always move the ground speed lever to the low end of the range before you move the high-low speed control. - Stop the engine and remove the key from the ignition before you service, adjust, lubricate, clean, or unplug the machine, or before you perform maintenance or service on the steering linkage or neutral interlock system. - Refer to the windrower and header operator's manuals for inspection and maintenance instructions.